-We’ve covered general mobile unlocks for access control in this article [LINK TO MOBILE UNLOCKS ARTICLE], including the overall field of mobile apps for access control and an overview of the various ways to unlock a door reader with a mobile app.
+We’ve covered general mobile unlocks for access control in this article, including the overall field of mobile apps for access control and an overview of the various ways to unlock a door reader with a mobile app.
 In this article, we’ll dive deeper into the world of Android and explore the different functionalities and use-cases for using your Android phone app to unlock a door reader.

 The primary technology behind Android unlocks is the NFC standard of RFID communication.
-For a deeper dive into how this tech works, check out our article [on the subject - LINK TO NFC ARTICLE].
+For a deeper dive into how this tech works, check out our article on the subject.

 All modern Android phones come with an NFC chip installed.
 It takes up little to no space at all—here you’ll find a picture of a standard NFC tag you might have in your phone.
 While the surface area is bigger, it’s incredibly thin and can fit inside any phone (the surface area can be reduced as well, at the cost of some strength of signal).